Tueller Drill Revisited

 I ran 21 feet at different speeds on different surfaces.
 Grass, loose stone, and concrete all had a little different time.
 It doesn’t take too much imagination to realize deep snow, tall weeds, or sand would have a more significant effect.
 So, are you ‘safe’ if your assailant is 21 feet away, standing on sand?

-The conservative answer, the correct answer, is no. Remember you're on the same surface, and your attempts to increase distance will also be hampered.
+The conservative answer, the correct answer, is yes.
+Remember you're on the same surface, and your attempts to increase distance will also be hampered.

 The shooter starts with the gun drawn and pointed between the attacker and himself.
 The shooter is able to get several rounds off before the attacker closes the distance.